 You can also use Google.

 When you search for a keyword phrase, look down at the bottom of the first search results page.
 You will see eight related search phrases.

 But if you are looking for the most effective way to find real-time data on search phrases and keyword usage by Amazon customers, you will need specialized software.

 The most popular tool for self-publishing authors and small press for KDP keyword research is Publisher Rocket.

-With it, you can access real keyword data without any restrictions.
+With it, you can access real Amazon KDP keyword data without any restrictions.

 Amazon keyword character limit – Is longer better?